 There’s still no love lost between Liz Kendall and Jeremy Corbyn.
 Both appeared on Robert Peston’s ITV show last night, and clearly the wounds of 2019 haven’t yet healed for Liz Kendall, who tore into Corbyn for the scale of Labour’s defeat and his total failure to root out antisemitism within the party.
 As usual for the absolute boy, he repeatedly claimed the problem had been “grossly exaggerated” and refused to apologise.
-“He only has himself to blame”, Kendal seethed…
+“He only has himself to blame”, Kendall seethed…

 Kendall then proceeded to list all positive ways Sir Keir has improved Labour since Corbyn left, claiming: